fkyprianou/deved-platform/content/blog/en/live-captions-api-is-in-beta.md

 * No need to further strain your users' computers and/or mobile devices by sending another stream to be transcribed.
 * No third-party transcription library/service to learn and implement.

-# Enabling Live Captions in Your Application.
+# Enabling Live Captions in Your Application

 A more detailed description can be found in the [documentation](https://tokbox.com/developer/guides/live-captions/).